davedawitdave/Network-security-analysis-and-botnet-prediction/README.md

 ## Conclusion

-The project successfully demonstrates the use of machine learning techniques for botnet detection.
+The project successfully demonstrates the use of machine-learning techniques for botnet detection.
 By combining feature engineering, model building, and hyperparameter tuning, effective detection systems can be developed.

 ## Usage